-You can see the white paint option by clicking here.
 Both of these chalk paint brands are top notch.
 I have used a lot of the colors and they are so easy and forgiving to work with.

 I sanded the doors and body slightly between coats, then wiped with dry cloth prior to painting the next coat to get rid of any dust from sanding.
 The doors required two light coats and the body needed three.
 I find with anything white, it typically needs three coats for good coverage with the chalk paint.

 After I finished with the painting, I sanded (fine grit sand paper, nothing too abrasive) some of the edges to give it a distressed look.
 I knew this cabinet would be taking a beating with the kids using it to charge their devices, so distressing it was bound to happen at some point.
 It just made me feel better having some control over it;)

 The next step was to seal it.
 I used Amy Howard clear wax on the entire piece, following the directions on the can.
 On the doors, I used a very light coat of dark wax.
 You can find the dark wax by clicking here.
 It was a little darker than I was hoping for, so after it dried, I went back and dry brushed just a hint of white onto the doors to lighten it up a bit.
 After that, I applied another coat of clear wax to just the doors.

 Charging Cabinet Before and After:

 The kids did a great job!
 I love letting them help with things they will be using.
 They appreciate the details so much more and I think they were proud of their work.
 Now, we can keep their chrome books and Kindles where I can’t see them!
 At least as long as the kids put their things where they belong!